 KML is a 1:1 BYOT school.
 1:1 (pronounced one to one) means that there is one computer for each student.
 BYOT stands for Bring Your Own Technology, which means that students will purchase and bring their own devices rather than having them provided by the school.
-In KML’s 1:1 BYOT program, every student brings a laptop that they own to school everyday and then they are able to take it home to use as well.
+In KML’s 1:1 BYOT program, every student brings a Chromebook that they own to school everyday and then they are able to take it home to use as well.

-the 1:1 device must be a Chromebook.
+The student’s 1:1 device must be a Chromebook.

 If you are not sure which Chromebook to choose, here are a couple of tips to help you make your decision:

 - Chromebook screen size varies from 11″ to 15″.
 The 11″ – 13″ sizes are recommended.

 - Some Chromebooks feature touch-sensitive screens.
 This feature is strongly recommended.